janjiralakirankumar/DevOpsEssentials/README.md

 * http://< jenkins-PublicIP >/github-webhook/
 * http://184.72.112.155:8080/github-webhook/
 * Content type: application/JSON

 Then, Click on Add Webhook.

 #### Task 2: Verify the working of WebHook by editing the Source Code

-1. Now change your source code in the hello-world repository by editing hello.txt file and Make a minor change and commit
+1. Now change your source code in the **hello-world repository** by editing **hello.txt** file and Make a minor change and commit.
-2. As the source code gets changed, Jenkins will get triggered by the WebHook and start building the new source code.
+2. As the source code gets changed, Jenkins gets triggered by the WebHook and starts building the new source code.
 3. Go to Jenkins, and you can see a build is happening.

-Observe the successful load build in Jenkins page.
+4. Observe the successful load build on the Jenkins page.

 ## Lab 5: Add Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container